lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 How to Handle Construction Law in China and Internationally

-China’s highly competitive construction sector is regulated by layers of local and governing laws, which can cause conflict in international construction projects if left unaddressed.
+China’s highly competitive construction sector is regulated by layers of local and governing laws, which can cause conflict in international projects.

 Jean Zhu, partner at Merits & Tree Law Offices, outlines these contract and infrastructure law challenges and how they can be dealt with at a project’s outset, delving into the construction climate of China itself as it begins a shift towards reducing its carbon emissions.